SpenceKonde/DxCore/README.md

 There are three options, controlled by the Tools -> attachInterrupt Mode submenu: the new, enabled on all pins always (like the old one), manual (ports must be enabled before attaching to them), and old version (if the new implementation turns out to break something).
 Manual mode is required for the main benefit.
 In manual mode, you must call `attachPortAEnable()` (replace A with the letter of the port) before attaching the interrupt.
 The main point of this is that (in addition to saving an amount of flash that doesn't much matter on the Dx-series) `attachInterrupt()` on one pin (called by a library, say) will not glom onto every single port's pin interrupt vectors so you can't manually define any.
 The interrupts are still just as slow (it's inherrent to calling a function by pointer from an ISR - and low-numbered pins are faster to start executing than high numbered ones.
 The method to enable may change - I had hoped that I could detect which pins were used, but I couldn't get the function chose which ports to enable to not count as "referencing" those ports, and hence pull in the ISR.
 I am not happy with it, but "can't use any pin interrupts except through `attachInterrupt()` if using a library that uses `attachInterrupt()`" is significantly worse.

 ### On-chip Opamps
 The DB-series parts have 2 (28 or 32 pin) or 3 (48/64 pin) on-chip opamps, with programmable resistor ladder, configurable for a variety of applications.
-They can be used as a voltage follower (you can follow the DAC and then use the output to drive VDDIO2, though the current is still only tens of mA, that's usually enough - driving heavy loads at the lower voltage is an unusual use case (I imagine powering low voltage sensors is not particularly rare - but those sort of modern sensors are also usually very low current).
+They can be used as a voltage follower (you can follow the DAC and then use the output to drive VDDIO2, though the current is still only tens of mA, that's often enough - driving heavy loads at the lower voltage is an unusual use case which requires a separate power supply; many sensors exist now with maximum voltage below 3.3V and draw very little current.
+This is a good use case for it.)

 We provide a basic wrapper in the form of the [Opamp Library](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/libraries/Opamp) by MCUDude.

 ### Configurable Custom Logic
 The CCL is exposed through the [Logic library](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/libraries/Logic) by MCUDude.
 Number of logic blocks depends on series and pincount:
-* 64/48 pin DA/DB have 6
+* 6 on 48/64 pin DA/DB
-* Everything else has 4
+* 4 on everything else

 ### Event System
 The event system is exposed through the [Event library](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/libraries/Event) by MCUDude.
 Number of channels depends on series and pincount:
-* 8 channels on 28/32-pin DA/DB
+* 8 channels on 28/32-pin DA/DB-series
-* 10 on larger DA/DB
+* 10 on larger DA/DB-series
 * 6 on everything else.

 ### Analog Comparators
 The analog comparators are exposed through the [Comparator library](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/libraries/Comparator) by MCUDude.
 Availability varies by pincount:
 * 2 on 28 and 32 pin DA/DB
 * 3 on 48/64 pin DA/DB
-* 1 on all DD.
+* 1 on all DD-series
-* 2 on all EA-series regardless of pincount.
+* 2 on all EA-series

 ### Zero-Crossing Detector
 The ZCD(s) are exposed through the [ZCD library](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/libraries/ZCD) by MCUDude.
 Availability depends on pincount:
 * 2 on 28 and 32 pin DA/DB
 * 3 on 48/64 pin DA/DB
 * 1 on all DD
-* The EA-series does not have any
+* The EA-series does not have a ZCD

 ### Timers
-These parts for the most part are swimming in timers:
+These parts for the most part are swimming in timers - The exception being the 14 and 20 pin DD-series, which are sadly stuck with a tinyAVR-like number of timers to go with its tinyAVR-like pincount.
-* TCA
+* TCA - 16 bit timer, 3x16-bit or 6x8-bit PWM channels and lots of features.
-  * 2 on 48/64 pin DA/DB and all EA-series
+  * 2 on 48/64 pin DA/DB and all EA-series; extra PORTMUX options of 64-pin only.
   * 1 elsewhere
-* TCB
+* TCB - 16-bit utility timer for input capture or 8-bit PWM.
+No independent prescaler
-  * 5 on 64-pin parts
+  * 5 on 64-pin Dx-series parts
-  * 4 on 48-pin parts and all EA-series
+  * 4 on 48-pin Dx-series parts and all EA-series
   * 3 on all 28/32-pin Dx-series
   * 2 on smaller parts
-* TCD
+* TCD - 12-bit asynchronous timer for high-speed and/or async PWM and internal PLL
   * 1 on all DA, DB, and DD parts
-  * None on DU (presumably it's what they're using to generate the 48 MHz reference clock needed for standards compliant USB 2.0)
+  * None listed on the initial DU product brief (presumably it's still on the die, but being used to generate the 48 MHz reference clock needed for standards compliant USB 2.0)
   * None on the EA-series

+### Notes
+There are a few interesting things to note here as we look towards future parts:
+1. The EA-series with lower pincounts still get a TCA1, even when they have no pins that can use it.
+That is strange - it could be that it is there for use as a utility timer, which would be a very welcome feature (lacking a TCD, there would otherwise be just one timer with a proper prescaler), or that product brief may not match what is released - it could have more mapping options - or no TCA1.
+It's worth noting that CCL can be used to get 3 PWM channels (1 per logic block) from a timer that wasn't connected to any pins.
+2. The number of logic blocks seems almost independent of any other feature of the part.
+Only the largest ones have more than 4, and only the earliest modern AVRs, the tiny 0/1-series, have less than 4.
+Everything else, from 14-pin DD-series to 48-pin EA-series gets 4.
+A similar thing is true of event channels (even tinyAVR 1-series has 6 - though they're not directly comparable).
+3. Peripheral counts are constant on the EA-series, where 3 pincounts are announced.
+On other parts, where 4 pincounts are announced, this is not the case.

 ## Major core features

 ### Memory-mapped flash?
 It's complicated.
-Unlike the tinyAVR 0/1-series and megaAVR 1-series parts, which are able to map their entire flash to memory, the DA-series parts can only map 32KB at a time.
+Unlike the tinyAVR 0/1/2-series and megaAVR 0-series parts, which are able to map their entire flash to memory, most Dx-series parts have too much flash for a 16-bit address space.
+They can only map 32KB at a time.
 The FLMAP bits in NVMCTRL.CTRLB control this mapping.
 Unfortunately, because this can be changed at runtime, the linker can't automatically put constants into flash on 64k and 128k parts.
-However, on 32k parts, it can, and does!
+However, on 32k parts, it can, and does.
+The latest ATpacks have released support for that, but it unclear how to make that usable by Arduino.

 As of 1.2.0, you can declare a variable `PROGMEM_MAPPED` (note: we had to change the name of this in 1.3.7 - we discovered "MAPPED_PROGMEM" is defined in some io headers and means something else there so our code broke things) ; this will put it in the final section of flash (section 1 or 3 - they're 0-indexed); in this case, the data is not copied to RAM, and *you can use the variable directly to access it through the mapped flash!*

 See [PROGMEM and mapped flash reference](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/Ref_PROGMEM.md)

-The `F()` macro works the same way as it does on normal boards as of 1.2.0, even on the 32k parts, where it is unnecessary to save RAM - this was done in order to maintain library compatibility; several very popular libraries rely on F() returning a `__FlashStringHelper *` and make use of `pgm_read_byte()` to read it.
+The `F()` macro works the same way as it does on normal boards as of 1.2.0, even on the 32k parts, where it is unnecessary to save RAM - this was done in order to maintain library compatibility; several very popular libraries rely on `F()` returning a `__FlashStringHelper *` and make use of `pgm_read_byte()` to read it.

 ### Writing to Flash from App
 It is possible to write to the flash from the application code using the included Flash.h library.
 See the documentation for more information.
 Note that the API is completely different in every way from the Flash.h used on ATTinyCore and MegaCoreX.
 They were developed independently and reflect both the differences between the two NVM controllers and the ideals of the author of the libraries.